EdEfremoff/EdEfremoff/README.md

 - 👋 Hi, I’m @EdEfremoff
-- 👀 I’m interested in .NET Core, C#, ASP.NET, JavaScript, SQL
+- 👀 I’m interested in JavaScript, TypeScript, ReactJS, NodeJS, MongoDB, SQL
 - 🌱 I’m currently learning C#
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...